 The School of Health and Sport Sciences has a vibrant research environment, with a particular emphasis on interdisciplinary research.

-The £8.5m Health Sciences Building opened in 2016 houses excellent research facilities and specialised laboratories for its active research groups in the main fields of Sport & Exercise Science, Nutrition & Food Science, and Applied Biomedical Health.
+The £8.5m Health Sciences Building opened in 2016 houses excellent research facilities and specialised laboratories for its active research groups in the main fields of Sport and Exercise Science, Nutrition and Food Science, and Applied Biomedical Health.

 All academics within the School of Health Sciences are research-active and